coatyio/coaty-js/docs/man/developer-guide.md

 ## Object model

-The Coaty framework provides a predefined hierarchy of object types that are used by Coaty agents to exchange typed data with communication patterns.
-The object type hierarchy is defined in the `coaty/model` module and looks as follows:
+The Coaty framework provides a predefined hierarchy of core object types that are used by Coaty agents to exchange typed data with communication patterns.
+The core object type hierarchy is defined in the `coaty/model` module and looks as follows:

 ```